The Godsend (film): Plot

 At a playground, Alan watches Bonnie throw an unoccupied swing in the path of a swing Lucy is swinging on.
 The chains on the swing twist together, but Lucy does not fall off, and Alan is able to save her before she is hurt.
 Alan tries to discuss his concerns about Bonnie with Kate, saying she is not normal.
 Kate strongly disagrees, saying that Bonnie loves Lucy and was only playing.
 Alan says Bonnie loves Lucy the same way she loved their three boys, and Kate is disgusted at the insinuation.
 Alan tells Kate his theories about Bonnie being involved in the deaths, but she is still in disbelief.
 Alan uses an analogy about Bonnie, saying that a cuckoo lays its eggs in another nest, and the fledgling pushing the others out to get the full attention of the parents.

 Alan wants to send Bonnie away, but Kate refuses, so he kidnaps Lucy.
 Alan goes to see Kate, who is distraught that Alan will not tell her where Lucy is.
 Alan gives Kate an ultimatum to choose Bonnie or Lucy.
 She refuses to do so and he leaves.
 Later, they find out that Kate has had an accident and is in the hospital.
 Alan rushes back to London, where he learns that Kate had been pregnant, but miscarried due to the accident.

 Back at their apartment, Alan finds out from neighbor, Mr. Taverner, that Kate tripped over a doll at the top of a staircase and that Mrs. Taverner has taken Bonnie on a trip.
-Kate comes Alan's work to tell Alan him she wants a divorce.
+Kate comes to Alan's work to tell him she wants a divorce.
 He is alarmed to learn that Bonnie is home alone with Lucy.
 Alan calls Lucy, telling her to go next door to the Taverners.
 Bonnie has them locked in, and as Kate and Alan get home, Bonnie has used mind control on Lucy to make her jump out of a window to her death.
-Alan tries kill Bonnie, but Mr. Taverner pulls him off of her.
+Alan tries to kill Bonnie, but Mr. Taverner pulls him off of her.
 Kate decides to stay with Bonnie, and Alan leaves her.
 At a park, Alan sees the strange woman who gave birth to Bonnie, and is now pregnant, and talking to the mother.
 He runs after them to warn the family, but they are already gone.